-Memorizing the structures of the skull might seem daunting, with names like "occipital" and "mandibular."
+Memorizing the structures and parts of the skull might seem daunting with names like "occipital" and "mandibular."
 While these might initially seem overwhelming, they don't need to be.
-Learning some basic English language words will help enormously because suddenly a student will realize that most of the skull's structures are appropriately named.
-In fact, most of the names of the skull's structures aptly describe their location and function.
+Learning some basic English language words will help enormously because suddenly a student will realize that most skull anatomy and skull structures are appropriately named.

-The Bones Are Aptly Named
+The Parts of the Skull Are Aptly Named

 There are various bones that together form the human skull.
 It is not a single bone.
 While this might seem overwhelming -- there are numerous bones to memorize -- all of the bones of the human skull are named to identify their location.
 The frontal bone, for example, is obviously located in front of the head.
 Other bones are more complicated, but still logically named.
 The temporal bone abuts the head's temples, and the sphenoid bone, which is named partly related to the word "sphere," is located behind the eye.
 The eye, of course, is sphere shaped.

 The pieces of the mouth are also aptly named if a student can understand the reasoning behind their names.
 The lower part of the mouth, for example, is called the mandible.
 This is because the word manducate means to chew, and thus the root of the word -- mand -- has something to do with chewing.

 Nasal Bones and Structures

 The nasal concha, meanwhile, is the hole in the skull where the nose rests.
 This can be easily memorized because the term "concha" refers to the famous seashell that makes beautiful noise: the conch shell.
 Because the bone is shaped like this shell, it can be memorized easily.

-Other Parts of the Skull
+Other Parts of Skull Anatomy

-Other significant pieces of the skull include the sutures, especially the coronal sutures.
+Other significant parts of the skull include the sutures, especially the coronal sutures.
 These sutures surround the top of the head, like a crown.
 "Coronation," the term that denotes the inauguration of a royal monarch, is closely related to the word "coronal," which links to the royal aspect of the coronal suture.
 Thinking about royalty will solidify the coronal suture in your mind.